Do you know the difference between contingency reserves and operating funds?

 Who uses Nesbitt Realty management services?

-Our Guide to Real Estate is a handy resource for anyone who wants to review important real estate information about Northern Virginia and neighboring areas.
-The Guide to Real Estate includes facts about what has sold and what is currently listed, as well as a couple of interesting facts that you may not be aware of.
-And, our Guide features many of the benefits of life in Northern Virginia.
-Definitely, most of this is useful for buyers and sellers, but landlords and renters will likely also find the facts to be very edifying.
+Our Guide to Real Estate is a handy resource for anyone who wants to review important real estate information about Northern Virginia and surrounding areas.
+The Guide to Real Estate includes facts regarding what has sold and what is for sale, as well as a couple of compelling facts that you may not be aware of.
+Also, our Guide has quite a few of the aspects of living in Northern Virginia.
+Definitely, all of this is helpful for buyers and sellers, but rental investors and tenants will likely also find this data to be very eye-opening.

 Landlord Reference